ApexCaptain/Koconut/README.md

 What does that mean?

 ## Example
-For instance, [maxBy] method in [KoconutArray] returns the first element yielding the largest value of the given function or throw [KoconutNoSuchElementException] if there are no elements.
+For instance, [maxBy] method in [KoconutArray] returns the first element yielding the largest value of the given function or throw [KoconutNoSuchElementException] when there is no element.
 Following examples are same as written in document page.
 ```typescript
 import { KoconutArray } from "koconut"